basarat/youtube-why-I-dont-use-deserializers/README.md

 console.log(user.fullName(userA));
 console.log(user.fullName(userB));
 ```
-* The seperation of Data and Methods is one of the corner stones of functional programming, and this is the conventional way for many functional programming languages out there.
+* The seperation of Data and Methods is one of the corner stones of functional programming.
-* Following this pattern also makes it easier to interoperate between related data structures with minimal third party dependence and magic code.
+* This is the pattern I follow for simple operations on non active data structures provided by APIs.